Make sure that your Raspberry Pi is connected to CORE2 board through a micro USB hSerial port.

 to restart the ROS serial node.

-If you happened to receive a not-previously-flashed CORE2 board, you might need to flash the bootloader first for a firmware to work.
+If your Core2-ROS board has not been previously flashed, you may need to flash the bootloader first for a firmware to work.

 Then, do the following commands: